ajisrael/learning-docker/README.md

 Volumes allow us to have "persistent state" for a container.
 Otherwise containers are considered "stateless."

+### Bridge Network

+An internal network that allows for communication betwen containers without accessing the open internet

 ## Commands

 ### See local images